What’s the meaning of ragazzone in Italian?

 Aiuta Lingookies con un 👍!

 Ragazzino is sometimes used as a pejorative term to describe particularly loud and nasty children.

 Dei ragazzini mi hanno rotto una finestra giocando a pallone.

 Some kids broke one of my windows playing soccer.

-More often than not though, you will hear ragazzaccio, which translates to scoundrel or rascal.
-The suffix -accio acts in place of a derogatory adjective.
+More often, however, you will hear ragazzaccio, which translates as scoundrel or rascal.
+The suffix -accio takes the place of a pejorative adjective.